Jean-Marc Nobilo: Biography

 In February 2011, he was appointed National Technical Director of Ivorian Football Federation and manager of U20 and U17 national teams, by Jacques Anouma (Chairman of the Federation), for two seasons.
 Under his leadership, the Ivory Coast's U17 national team reached the U17 World Cup's knockout stages in Mexico with coach Alain Gouaméné.

 In January 2012, he became head manager of Algeria's youth national team and head coach of U20 national team.
-He resigned on 23th march 2013, after the elimination of the team during the first phases of the Youth African Cup.
+He resigned on 23 March 2013, after the elimination of the team during the first phases of the Youth African Cup.

 In June 2013, he came back in France as Academy's head manager of AJ Auxerre (League 2).
 He signed a four-season contract.
 In 2014, he became head coach of the PRO B team.
 His team won the CFA 2 (fifth division), promoting them to CFA (fourth division).
 The next year, the team finished on the podium.
 Moreover, with Johan Radet (head coach of U19 team), AJ Auxerre won the Gambardella Cup U19, the most famous national youth competition after waiting twelve years.

 During the season 2016 – 2017, he became a consultant in Slovakia for the FC DAC Daunajskà (1st division) and special advisor of Chairman Oszkàr VILAGI about youth development.

 In June 2017, he became head coach of the first team of Stade Lavallois (3rd division).
-He left his job the 17th December 2017 as part of an amicable separation.
+He left his job on 17 December 2017 as part of an amicable separation.

-In June 2018, on the recommendation of National Technical Departement of the French Football Federation, he was appointed local technical director of Reunion Island Football League, by its Chairman Yves Estheve.
+In June 2018, on the recommendation of National Technical Departement of the French Football Federation, he was appointed local technical director of Reunion Island Football League, by its Chairman, Yves Estheve.
 Specially in charge of coach education and youth teams (from U13 to U20, males and females).